singlemeeple/singlemeeple.github.io/_posts/2021-07-09-wingspan-a-solo-review.md

 cards, it can happen that you have to change plans half way through game and that can have a negative impact on your score.
 Luckily the four end-of-round goals always give you something to work towards so that kind of mitigates that.

+I enjoy Wingspan every time I play it and I can highly recommend it to any one who is into light engine and tableau building games looking for a relaxing game that can be played in less than an hour.